multiverse-os/oht/README.md

 *Direct/Multiuser Chat* - A global chat, custom multiuser chat and direct messaging encrypted with the account asymmetric key.
 Presence, offline messages and several levels of encryption.

 *User Interface* - Web interface available through an individual onion address.
 Terminal command line interface and console for interacting with the DHT.
+Basic GUI client using QT/wxWidgets or possibly a standalone browser executable for desktop clients.

 *Localization* - Localization built into the framework